 Maintaining a Mason Bee House

 Keeping mason bees requires very little of your time and attention.
-All that you really have to make an effort to do is cleaning out the bee house every once in a while.
+All that you really have to make an effort to do is clean out the bee house every once in a while.

 Take your bee house down when your bees are not active.
 If you’re in the northern hemisphere, this will probably be in September.
 Also, make sure that your bees aren’t in their pupa stage when you clean out the bee house.
 If they are, the house will be sticky and your interference could result in a damaged or deformed bee.